vanessakindell/naeq/readme.md

 -Adds real-time text parsing
 -Adds line number and chapter number included "Extras" search for Liber Al vel Legis
 -Various other quality of life changes.

+A live version of this branch can be found at http://secretcipher.xyz/